-1- Ph.
-D. qualifying examinations are held twice yearly, in May and in November.
+1. Ph.
+D. qualifying examinations (DQE) are held twice yearly, in May and in November.

-2- A Ph.
-D. student must take his Ph.
-D. qualifying examinations in his fifth semester at the latest.
-Students who fail the qualifying examination are asked to take the examination again the following semester.
-Students failing the examination a second time are dismissed from the doctoral program.
+2. A Ph.
+D. student must take the DQE in the fifth semester at the latest.
+Students who fail the DQE in the first attempt are given the examination again in the following semester.
+Students failing any part of DQE twice are dismissed from the doctoral program.

-3- Ph.
-D. Qualifying Examinations are conducted entirely in English.
+3. DQE is conducted entirely in English.